flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

 FAPs are created and developed the same way as internal apps that are part of the firmware.

 To build your app as a FAP, create a folder with your app's source code in `applications_user`, then write its code the way you'd do when creating a regular built-in app.
-Then configure its `application.fam` manifest, and set its _apptype_ to FlipperAppType.EXTERNAL.
+Then configure its `application.fam` manifest, and set its `apptype` to `FlipperAppType.EXTERNAL`.
 See [Flipper App Manifests](AppManifests.md) for more details.

 - To build your app, run `./fbt fap_{APPID}`, where APPID is your app's ID in its manifest.
 - To build your app and upload it over USB to run on Flipper, use `./fbt launch APPSRC=applications_user/path/to/app`.
 This command is configured in the default [VS Code profile](../.vscode/ReadMe.md) as a "Launch App on Flipper" build action (Ctrl+Shift+B menu).